OctopusDeploy/People/Solutions-Engineering/Technical-Account-Managment/L4-Senior-Solutions-Architect-TAM.md

 - I helped customers streamline their deployment processes to improve their DORA metrics.
 - I worked with our support and engineering teams to get all of the necessary information for a high-risk support issue.
 - I worked with a customer to demonstrate how Octopus has improved deployments and compliance processes at a business review.
+- I drive content, and attend and present, at customer QBRs.
+- I identified a TAM incident of potential churn, led the effort to

 </details>